Crossing the wild Pyrenees on horseback from France to Spain

 A superb panoramic view awaits you here, right through to the Aigues Tortes Natural Park and the 3000m peaks, so make sure your phone or camera batteries are fully charged!

-There follows a fairly lengthy rocky section where you’ll need to lead your horse on foot before you reach more pastures and eventually along your final destination of Bonac.
-Here, it’s time to say goodbye to your trusty steed.
+There follows a fairly lengthy, tricky rocky section where you’ll need to lead your horse on foot before you reach more pastures and eventually the end point of your trek.

 Adventure Reviews